 Want to get your ghost on?
+The best paranormal podcasts help you do this.
 Love topics like UFOs, Bigfoot, consciousness and psychic ability?
-If you're a lover of all things paranormal, these great podcasts will keep you informed and interested.
+If you're a lover of all things paranormal, these top paranormal podcasts will keep you informed and interested.

 1. Real Ghost Stories Online